SashaKYotoz/AniTexLib/README.md

 - New item implementation to invoke spawn of specific particle, when item lies on ground
 - Sparkle-like, Wisp-like and wave-like particles and 3 new renderer types

+> Note: Used renderer system of particles like wisp | sparkle, was partially implemented from [Wizards Reborn](https://github.com/MaxBogomol/WizardsReborn)

 ## Authors